CAMeL-Lab/ArabicChainBank/README.md

 **Note:** In the below code snippets, we use a smaller set of lemmas as input, data file `data/lemmas_sample.csv`.
 To generate the full ChainBank, use file `data/lemmas.csv` instead where appropriate.

 ### Prerequisites
-Before using the provided scrits, ensure you have the required libraries installed.
+Before using the provided scripts, ensure you have the required libraries installed.
 You can install them using the following command:

 ```bash
 pip install -r requirements.txt